| Glenn Campbell's Photo Albums from Outside USA |

 odds in your favor.
 With a fancy dSLR and the skill to use it, you can catch more

-of the margin shots that would slip by otherwise.
+of the marginal shots that would slip by otherwise.
+The main advantages of a dSLR are speed,

 Nikon as a bad relationship.
 I tried to make it work, but Nikon was just too dysfunctional.